synapticloop/h2zero/src/docs/README.md

-# See [http://synapticloop.github.io/h2zero/](http://synapticloop.github.io/h2zero/) for updated documentation

-# h2zero

 This is a object relationship mapper for MySQL and Java.

 Whilst still a work in progress, database persistence is fully supported and running in production environments.

-*See the other markdown (.md) files for more information*

 # Background